MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 - If it's a read, then it is larger than or equal to the `since` of all objects involved in the query.
 - If it's a write, then it is larger than or equal to the `upper` of the table.
-- It is larger than or equal to the global timestamp
 - It is larger than or equal to the timestamp of the most recently completed query.
     - If the query is a write and the most recently completed query was a read, then the timestamp returned must be strictly larger than the previous timestamp.